Webby Awards: Awards granted

-Past winners include Amazon.com, eBay, Travel + Leisure, Simply Hired, Kayak.com, Yahoo!, iTunes, Google, FedEx, BBC News, CNN, MSNBC, The New York Times, Annie Lennox, NPR, Salon Magazine, Facebook, Meetup, Wikipedia, Deleted - The Game, Flickr, ESPN, Comedy Central, PBS, The Office webisodes, SwiftKey, My Damn Channel, NASA, George Takei, People News Chronicle, Airbnb, The Onion, Kickstarter, Mashable, Zach Galifianakis, Justin Bieber, Rhett and Link, and Humans of New York.

-Each year, the International Academy of Digital Arts and Sciences also honors individuals with Webby Special Achievement Awards.
-Past Webby Special Achievement winners include Stuart Webster, Al Gore, Prince, David Bowie, Meg Whitman, Tim & Eric, Sir Tim Berners-Lee, Lorne Michaels, Craig Newmark, Thomas Friedman, Stephen Colbert, Michel Gondry, the Beastie Boys, Kevin Spacey, Banksy, Lawrence Lessig, Van Jones, Gillian Anderson, Tituss Burgess, Ellie Kemper and Jerry Seinfeld.

 Ceremony

 Between 2005 and 2019, the Webby Awards were presented in New York City.
+Many of the ceremony hosts are comedians and comedic actors.
 Comedian Rob Corddry hosted the ceremony from 2005 to 2007.
 Seth Meyers of Saturday Night Live hosted in 2008 and 2009, B.J.
-Novak of NBC's The Office in 2010, and Lisa Kudrow in 2011.
+Novak of the sitcom The Office in 2010, and Lisa Kudrow in 2011.
 Comedian, actor, and writer Patton Oswalt hosted from 2012 to 2014.
 Comedian Hannibal Buress hosted in 2015.

 The Webbys are famous for limiting recipients to five-word speeches, which are often humorous, although some exceed the limit.
 In 2005 when accepting his Lifetime Achievement Award, former Vice President Al Gore's speech was "Please don't recount this vote."
 He was introduced by Vint Cerf who used the same format to state, "We all invented the Internet."
-In 2008, Stephen Colbert shouted “Me.
-Me.
-Me.
-Me.
-Me” when accepting his award for Webby Person of the Year.
-Accepting the award for Best Political Blog in 2008, Arianna Huffington’s speech was “President Obama ...
-Sounds good, right?"

-Other popular speeches include "Can anyone fix my computer?" (the Beastie Boys); "Everything you think is true" (Prince); "Thank God Conan got promoted" (Jimmy Fallon), "Free, open...
-Keep one Web" (Sir Tim Berners Lee), “Holy - Fucking - Shit, Buzz Aldrin" (Jake Hurwitz), "A E I O U" (Björk), and "Holocaust.
-Did it happen?
-Yes."
-(Sarah Silverman).

-In 2013, the creator of the Graphics Interchange Format (GIF), Steve Wilhite, accepted his Webby and delivered his now famous five-word speech, "It’s pronounced 'Jif' not 'Gif'."
+In 2013, the creator of the Graphics Interchange Format (GIF), Steve Wilhite, accepted his Webby and delivered his now famous five-word speech, "It's pronounced 'Jif' not 'Gif'."